← Back to Blog

 A face DNA analysis tool doesn't sequence your genome — it reads the phenotypic expression of your genetics visible in a photo, then compares those features against population phenotype databases to infer likely ancestry.
 The result is a heritage estimate, not a genetic report.

-AncestryScan is the leading face DNA analysis app — it uses a 5-stage AI pipeline to measure 24+ facial features against 207 global phenotypes and returns a detailed heritage estimate in under 60 seconds.
-Your first scan is completely free.
+AncestryScan is one of the leading face DNA analysis apps, using a 5-stage AI pipeline to analyze 24+ facial features against 207 global phenotypes across 16 geographic regions — with results in under 60 seconds and zero data retention.

-What Is a Phenotype?
-What Does a Phenotype Picture Show?
+What Is a Phenotype Guesser?

 Nose shape & bridge widthNarrow, high bridge vs. wider, lower bridge — different frequencies across European, African, and East Asian populations.